vandaszabo/PetAdoption/README.md

 NEXT_PUBLIC_API_URL=https://api.example.com
 ```

-- Obtain OAuth 2.0 credentials from the Google API Console:
+1. Obtain OAuth 2.0 credentials from the Google API Console:
-  a.
-Visit the Google API Console.
+* Visit the Google API Console.
-  b.
-Create a new project or select an existing project.
+* Create a new project or select an existing project.
-  c.
-Navigate to the "Credentials" section.
+* Navigate to the "Credentials" section.
-  d.
-Create OAuth 2.0 credentials to obtain a client ID and client secret.
+* Create OAuth 2.0 credentials to obtain a client ID and client secret.

-- Add your own NextAuth secret and your localhost URL.
+2. Add your own NextAuth secret and your localhost URL.

-- Create a PostgreSQL database:
+3. Create a PostgreSQL database:
-  a.
-You can create it on a cloud platform like Vercel or any other cloud service provider.
+* You can create it on a cloud platform like Vercel or any other cloud service provider.
-  b.
-Obtain the database connection string.
+* Obtain the database connection string.

 ### Start the Development Server
 Once the dependencies are installed and all environment variables are added, you can start the development server: